adrianlzt/nfsiostat-grapher/README.md

 8 hours of capture each 2" with 3 NFS units weight: 69MB

-To generate data we need these libs:
+To generate graphics we need these libs:
 ```
 bokeh==0.10.0
 ```